History of Puerto Rico: Jones Act of 1917

 Though the act created a more structured government for the island, the United States Congress still held the right to veto or amend bills and laws passed by the territorial legislature.
 In addition to veto power, the United States could prevent the enforcing of actions taken by the legislature.
 The Act stated that the President of the United States was to appoint members of the Puerto Rico's legislative branch, as well as the directors of the six major government departments: Agriculture and Labor, Health, Interior, and Treasury (with the advice of Congress) and the Attorney General and the Commissioner of Education.
 The Act also made English the official language of the Puerto Rican courts, government, and the public education systems.

 On October 11, 1918, an earthquake occurred, with an approximate magnitude of 7.3 on the Richter scale, accompanied by a tsunami reaching 6.1 metres (20 ft) in height.
 The epicenter was located northwest of Aguadilla in the Mona Passage (between Puerto Rico and the Dominican Republic).
 This earthquake caused great damage and loss of life at Mayagüez, and lesser damage along the west coast.
 Tremors continued for several weeks.
 Approximately 116 casualties were reported resulting from the earthquake and 40 from the tsunami.

 Some politicians were in favor of Puerto Rico becoming an incorporated state of the U.S., while others wanted Puerto Rico to gain independence from the United States.
 Amid this debate, a nationalist group emerged that encouraged radical activism for Puerto Rico to become independent from the United States.
 As a consequence of the Jones Act and the establishment of elections, a new political party, the Partido Nacionalista de Puerto Rico, was founded on September 17, 1922.
 This party used advocated massive demonstrations and protests against any political activity that was not going to result in Puerto Rico gaining independence.
 In 1924, Pedro Albizu Campos joined the party and later became the vice president in 1927.
-In 1930, Albizu was elected president.
-Being the president, he instilled many of his political ideologies into the party which was composed heavily of anticolonial politics and feelings of contempt against the United States.
+In 1930, Albizu was elected president, and instilled many of his political ideologies into the party, which were composed heavily of anticolonial politics and feelings of contempt against the United States.